mity/acutest/README.md

 $ ./test_example --skip test3   # Run all tests with the exception of "test3"
 ```

+If the specified test does not exist, a relaxed test matching is used and any
+test whose name contains the specified pattern is used.

+So, if you adopt reasonable naming strategy, this can be used for running
+(or skipping) whole groups of tests with single command line argument.

 To see all the options, simply run the binary with the option --help.

 ```sh